heximcz/letsencrypt-watchdog/README.md

 ## Current State

 version 0.0.1
-first functionality is full tested
+first functionality is fully tested on debian like system with Let's Encrypt Public Beta

 ## How Install Let's Watchdog